Essay-Word-Changer/.github/profile/README.md

 **Essay Word Changer** is a smart, offline desktop app that helps you rewrite essays, rephrase sentences, and refine paragraphs while preserving your original ideas.
 It's built to improve writing clarity, reduce plagiarism, and polish grammar without sounding robotic.

-Whether you're fixing a school essay, editing an academic paper, or rewriting an article — this tool helps you sound smarter, clearer, and more human.
+Whether you're rewriting an essay, editing a PDF, or restructuring a research paper — this tool helps you sound smarter, clearer, and more human.

-🔍 *Optimized for HWID Spoofer users seeking clean, undetectable rewrites of AI-generated text or duplicated content.*

 ---

 ## 💡 Why Use Essay Word Changer?

 - ✍️ Rewrites essays sentence-by-sentence for better structure and tone
 - 🔄 Replaces repetitive or overused words with fresh, clear synonyms
 - 📚 Designed for academic writing — university, high school, and college
 - 🧾 Supports all subjects: English, history, psychology, science & more
 - 🆓 100% Free, unlimited usage — no ads, no watermarks, no hidden limits
-- 🛡️ Fully offline – no tracking, safe for sensitive academic environments
+- 🛡️ Fully offline – safe for academic and personal use
 - 👨‍🏫 Ideal for ESL writers, teachers, students, and freelance editors

 ---